 We are working with customers, partners and regulators to build the market, fuel supply chains and policy frameworks to support net zero emissions shipping.

-Today, 90 of our top 200 customers have set or are in the process of setting ambitious science-based or zero carbon targets.
-We have since 2018 been committed to set a science based target, and we are actively engaging with the Science-Based Target Initiative on developing a methodology for shipping.
+Today, half of our top-200 customers have set net zero or science-based carbon reduction targets.
+Our customers look to us to provide solutions that help them solve the supply chain emission problem.
+A. P. Moller - Maersk has been committed since to set a science-based target, and we are actively engaging with the Science-Based Target Initiative on developing a methodology for shipping.